 The water will be tested to environmental safety standards before the swim.
-In 2015 the water test passed with a “high” cleanliness rating.
+Since 2015 all water tests have passed with a “high” cleanliness rating.

 The water temperature will very much depend on weather conditions leading up to the event.
-In September 2015 the water temperature was 15-17 degrees centigrade.
+In September the water temperatures vary between 13-17 degrees centigrade.

 Public Health England publish a leaflet on the risk of illness when open water swimming, which can be viewed here: https://www.gov.uk/government/publications/swim-healthy-leaflet.
 We always follow these guidelines and have never become unwell during or after swimming this stretch of the Thames.
 Public Health England recommend "before you swim to cover cuts, scratches or sores with a waterproof plaster before swimming, consider wearing appropriate protective clothing such as a wetsuit, gloves and/or protective footwear.
 While you are swimming try to avoid swallowing and/or splashing water into your mouth, observe local safety advice.
 After swimming ensure you clean your hands thoroughly with soap and water after swimming and before handling/eating food, thoroughly clean cuts or abrasions using soap and water, handle your wetsuit with care after use, rinse it with clean water as soon as is practicable after swimming, clean with detergent and rinse as advised by the manufacturer, always wash your hands with soap and water after handling or cleaning your wetsuit and allow the suit to dry thoroughly before reuse."